Tarek And Christina El Moussa: How Is ‘Flip Or Flop’ Couple Coping With Their Divorce?

 “We plan to continue our professional life together by being professional, by doing our jobs well, by being prepared and by working hard,” they continued of their future plans, which include the release of their book, Flip Your Life.

-Tarek and Christina El Moussa will also continue to keep their kids’ best interest in mind as they co-parent 6-year-old Taylor and 1-year-old Brayden.
+Tarek and Christina El Moussa will also continue to keep their kids’ best interest in mind as they co-parent six-year-old Taylor and one-year-old Brayden.

 “The most difficult part of the decision to separate was the kids,” they explained.
 “We want the best for them, and we’re doing everything we can to ensure that.”

-While Tarek and Christina El Moussa’s marriage has come to an end, their HGTV series is expected to continue airing until sometime later this year.
+While Tarek and Christina El Moussa’s marriage has come to an end, their HGTV series is expected to continue airing until some time later this year.
 As E!
 News revealed to readers last month, Tarek and Christina El Moussa will fulfill the duties of their contracts before potentially parting ways with the network.

 To see more of Tarek and Christina El Moussa, tune into Flip or Flop Season 7, which is currently airing on HGTV on Thursday nights at 9 p.m.